duong-r/c4chan/README.md

 This project serves as the minimum viable product for an anonymous message board WebApp that is to be enjoyed by the Code 4 Community team.

+Users are loaded into the home page which is comprised of three components:
+* A navigation bar which contains the welcome banner and links to other pages.
+* An input bar which is used to turn user input into new messages.
+* A message board which displays messages in reverse chronological order.

+### Fulfilled Requirements
-Users can submit non-empty messages of 128 characters or less, which will update the screen with their new message at the top of the board.
+Users can submit non-empty messages of 128 characters or less, which will update the screen with newer messages appearing at the top of the board.

 The app is hosted locally, and multiple instances can be ran across different web browsers/tabs.
 Users can refresh their browsers to update their timelines to include messages sent from other browsers.

+## Bonuses
 This message board also features json-server as an in-memory solution to storing messages.
+Light CSS styling and themeing has been added to the message board that allows messages to stand out when hovered over.

-### Installation
+## Installation

 To install this project to your local computer:
 1. Open the terminal and direct yourself to your projects folder (or preferred directory)